 The law of succession in Scotland – which govern who receives your assets when you die - have not kept pace with changes in society.
 The Scottish Government is proposing to change this, with new legislation intended to clarify the situation and make it fairer.
-Tom Monteith examines the proposals in the Succession (Scotland) Bill and what they might mean for families.

 A changing society